moj-analytical-services/splink/docs/topic_guides/llms/prompting_llms.md

 [Comprehensive Splink Documentation Summary](https://gist.githubusercontent.com/RobinL/2257a0253d80ab8e651a5ec08bc3d00a/raw/5ddbe58d2cf9e8755a211d6091ce5ad6511fe506/llm_context_long.txt) - around 83,000 tokens

 At present, only the concise one is short enough for the ChatGPT GUI.
 The longer one fits in the Claude long context (200k tokens) model.

 ### Recommended use

 To use these files, we suggest copying and pasing their contents into the LLM, and then appending your question.

+Alternative, if you're an OpenAI user, you can use the [Splink 4 GPT](https://chatgpt.com/g/g-szbSxsv0u-splink-4-helper), which includes these context files in their knowledge

 For instance, you may paste their contents and then ask: